Rainbow flags in Chueca, Madrid - ©UCityGuides.com

-Plaza Chueca is where everyone meets, and from there the destination can be a lively café or a sauna in the afternoon, before a very late dinner.
+Chueca is where everyone meets, and from there the destination can be a lively café or a sauna in the afternoon, before a very late dinner.
 The bars and clubs you'll choose to go to after that will depend on your taste and mood, and a friendly local will point you in the right direction.

 Mama Inés Cafe

 During daylight hours, this is the café to go for coffee, tea, fruit juices, and cakes.
 It has an attractive décor, around which you may sit chatting with friends.
 While mostly mixed throughout the day, at night it becomes predominantly gay.

 This trendy bar should not be missed if you're after a great cocktail.
 It's not exactly gay - you'll see as many fashionable heterosexuals as you will gay men - everyone comes here for some of the city's best DJ acts and drinks.

 Here you may enjoy a few drinks as you watch the guys and the music videos on the screens, or use the free wifi to connect.
 It’s open throughout the week, and gets packed on weekends.